Authored by the expert who managed and guided the team behind the Italy Property Pack

 Don't base significant investment decisions on outdated data.
 Get updated and accurate information with our guide.

-12) Residential property prices in northern Italy are rising at least 4%, outpacing southern regions
+12) By 2025, residential property prices in northern Italy are expected to rise by at least 4%, outpacing southern regions

 In 2025, residential property prices in northern Italy are forecasted to rise at least 4%, outpacing growth in southern regions.